 Rosarito

-Just 25 miles south of the US border, surfers love coming down to the beaches in Rosarito for some of the best surfing locations in all of the Baja Peninsula.
-Baja Malibu and Rosarito Beach are two of the most popular areas with plenty of services around to keep your stay comfortable while surfing the waves.
+Just 25 miles south of the US border, surfers love visiting the beaches in Rosarito for some of the best surfing locations in the Baja Peninsula.
+Baja Malibu and Rosarito Beach are two of the most popular areas with plenty of services to keep your stay comfortable while surfing the waves.

 Google Maps Code: 9W5J+6G Rosarito, Baja California